-In a small bowl, combine the garlic with the cilantro leaves, lemon juice, white wine and chili sauce (or chili flakes).
+In a small bowl, combine the garlic with the cilantro leaves, lime juice, white wine, olive oil and chili sauce (or chili flakes).
 Whisk together and set aside.

 When ready, heat a cast-iron grill or griddle to medium high.
 Dress the prawns with some olive oil and grill for 3-4 minutes or so on each side.
 You want to achieve some char, but be careful not to overcook.

 Remove from heat and coat the prawns with the roasted garlic and cilantro sauce.
 Alternatively, serve the sauce on the side instead.